nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** July 24th is the day in 1931 that a fire at a home for the elderly in Pittsburgh, Pennsylvania kills 48 people.
+**<b>📌 Daily Fact:</b>** July 25th is the day in 1993 that Israel launches a massive attack against Lebanon in what the Israelis call Operation Accountability, and the Lebanese call Seven-Day War.

 ---